 - Alternative sites for the off-channel storage facility should be investigated. - The possibility to reduce the capacity of the off-channel storage dam on the Kwa Nkweme River should be investigated.
-The associated risk should be considered. - The Operational cost should also be considered (including levies payable to Mr Senekal.) - ZDM will have to assess their agreement with Senekal and negotiate upgrading and extensions of the existing agreement, if necessary, for the Usuthu supply. - o Additional and future DWA water allocations and licences from Jozini Dam. - The existing abstraction works at Jozini Dam needs to be investigated.
+The associated risk should be considered. - The Operational cost should also be considered (including levies payable to Mr Senekal.) - ZDM will have to assess their agreement with Senekal and negotiate upgrading and extensions of the existing agreement, if necessary, for the Usuthu supply. - Additional and future DWA water allocations and licences from Jozini Dam. - The existing abstraction works at Jozini Dam needs to be investigated.

-2.2.2.5 Existing Water Infrastructure
+1.19.2.5 Ground Water